Narkhashel/README-Generator/exampleREADME.md

 ## Description

-None
+23

 ### Instalation

-None
+34

 ### Usage

-None
+45

 ### Contribution

-None
+56

 ### Test

-None
+67

 ### License

-The application is covered under Microsoft_Public_License
+The application is covered under European_Union_Public_License_1.1

 ### Questions

-You can reach me at User@gmail.com or you can check my work at None.
+You can reach me at hub or you can check my work at git.